Out of hospital – SGS Munich offers complete testing according to IEC 60601-1-12

 IEC 60601-1-12 has some similarities with certain requirements regulated in existing European standards, such as EN 1789 for ambulances and their equipment or EN 13718-1 for medical devices used in aircraft for patient transport.

-• Equipment intended to be supplied by DC voltage (e.g. by car battery) must maintain function under the following circumstances:
+• Equipment that is to be powered by DC voltage (for example, from a vehicle battery) must also function under the following conditions:

 • 115/230 V at 400 Hz